Friday, March 22, 2013

 Louis Goldner - Chicago, Illinois

-At the time of the arrival of Frederich Goldner and Louise Ebersold, Chicago was still a relatively small place.
+At the time of the arrival of Frederick Goldner and Louise Ebersold, Chicago was still a relatively small place.
 The population in 1850 was only about 30,000 but it was starting a period of rapid growth.
 Louis Goldner would grow up in this boomtown.
 At the time of his birth, the population was about 110,000.
-By the time he was married, it had grown to over 1,000,000.
+By the time he was married, it had grown to over 1 million and by the time he died it was over 3 million.
 From the 1850's to the 1950's, three generations of Goldners would watch Chicago grow from a cow town to a large and complex industrial city.

 By the 1870's, the Goldner Family, Frederick, Louise and sons, Peter, Louis and Frederick Junior were living on the near south side of Chicago on Lisle Street.
-The house was just off Halsted Street no longer exists .
+The house was just off Halsted Street but no longer exists.
 By 1880, the parents were divorced and Frederick was living in Michigan at the Charles Goldner house.
-There he is listed as a "border" but was thought to be the brother of Charles.
+There he is listed as a "border" and this is the basis for me thinking he was the brother of Charles.
 Frederick was still alive in 1900 and living with his son Louis.
-About 1890, Louis Goldner would marry Annie Pazel and they would settle on the south side of Chicago.
+About 1890, Louis Goldner would marry Anna Pazel and they would settle on the south side of Chicago.

-Annie Pazel (b.1863, d.1937) was the daughter of Louis Pazel and MaryAnn Wurster.
-Both had immigrated to Chicago before 1860 from the Baltic region of Germany (Mecklenburg/Prussia).
+Anna Pazel (b.1863, d.1937) was the daughter of Louis Pazel (b.1843) and MaryAnn Wurster (b.1844).
+Both had immigrated to Chicago before 1860 from the Germany (Mecklenburg and Wurttemberg).
 They had two additional children, Lousia and Charles and lived on the south side of Chicago where Louis Pazel was employed as a teamster and later worked for a brewery.

-The children of Louis Goldner and Annie Pazel:
+The children of Louis Goldner and Anna Pazel:

 • Louise (b.1882, d.1964) - married Frederick Roth in 1908.
 He had come to Chicago from Wisconsin and was a police officer until 1915.
 The family would head back to his home town of Monroe, Wisconsin in about 1920 and he would own and operate the Monroe Hotel.
 They had two children Frederick and Edward and lived out their lives in Monroe.
 Read more about Frederick Roth here.